-A true California girl, Cassie grew up in Anaheim just down the street from Disneyland.
-Even at a young age her love of horses was very apparent.
-Sitting on a pony for a quick photo was all it took and from that point forward Cassie was bound and determined to ride.
+A California kid, Cassie grew up in Anaheim just down the street from Disneyland.
+It wasn't exactly horse country, but even at a young age her love of horses was very apparent.
+Sitting on a pony for a quick photo was all it took and from that point forward she became passionate, learning all she could about horses.

 While attending the University of California at Irvine, Cassie worked for several sport horse breeders backing and starting youngsters.
-Many of the horses that Cassie started moved on and enjoyed illustrious careers in both jumping and dressage.
-Upon graduation she began competing again on a number of young horses including her own horse Regaard, with the goal of once again riding at the upper levels of dressage.
+Many of the horses that she started moved on and enjoyed illustrious careers in both jumping and dressage.
+Upon graduation Cassie began competing again on a number of young horses, with the goal of once again riding at the upper levels of dressage.
 She continued to train and regularly sought instruction while simultaneously balancing a successful career in marketing and business development.

 Cassie teamed up with her current coach USEF 'S' dressage judge Janet Curtis in 2016.
 With Jan’s meticulous eye and the help of very special horse named Whizzkid, she polished her riding skills and finally achieved the goal of riding Grand Prix dressage.
 In 2017 Cassie earned her USDF Gold Medal and won every Grand Prix competition she entered.